inoren/Software-Testing/Assignment 2/TestPlan.md

 ### 2.6 Performance Testing
 - Verify start of web-server in a reasonable time.
 - Performance Profiling of responses from web-server deployed in different OS-environments.
+- Verify web-server response when accessing it from various IoT-Devices in a LAN.

 ### 2.7 Load Testing
 -  Requirements Document, Supplementary Specification Req 1.: "The web server should be responsive under high load.[[1]]"

 ### 2.8 Stress Testing
-- Verify web-server response when accessing it from various IoT-Devices in a LAN.
+- None

 ### 2.9 Security & Access Testing
 - The web-server should provide absolute security.([Scenario paper][2])